Nauman0x/Checkers/README.md

 ## Current Progress
 - The game interface is complete.
-- Piece movement is functioning as expected (no capture functionality yet).
+- Piece movement is functioning as expected.
+- Capturing is happening.

 ## Future Improvements
 - Add winning/losing conditions.